moonstripe/introduction-to-programming-language/README.md

 ## Course Materials and Resources

+It is recommended that students use a Unix-based operating system, like Linux or MacOS.
+If using Windows, it should be noted that some of the commands may be different on your machine.
+The instructor will do their best to address any issues as they arrive.

 Students are required to install a few important pieces of software, which are linked here:

 - [Python 3.9](https://www.python.org/downloads/)